Documentation Decay

 Two structural reasons explain why documentation debt accumulates faster than most teams realize.

 First, the people who write documentation rarely have visibility into what's shipping and when.
 Engineers commit a UI change on Thursday.
 The support team finds out on Tuesday when a customer files a ticket saying the menu they followed no longer exists.
 The lag between "code shipped" and "documentation updated" is measured in weeks, not hours.
+Different documentation surfaces (help center, API reference, in-app guidance, release notes) live in different tools, often under different team members, and a single product change usually requires touching several.
+Coordinating that across a fast-shipping team is a poor job to assign to manual process.

 Second, screenshot-based documentation tools have no mechanism for detecting when a screenshot goes stale.
 A screenshot of "Settings, then Export" does not know that the menu was renamed to "Reports, then Download" three releases ago.
 There is no automated signal.
 Someone has to notice, re-screenshot, re-annotate every step, and republish.
 At a team shipping weekly, that is a full-time job nobody has explicitly hired for.